-Em started Stems in April 2012 when her daughter Shyla was 9 months old.
+Em started Stems in April 2012 with just £200 when her daughter Shyla was 9 months old.
 She was due to go back to the 9-5 but the gut feeling that she didn’t want to leave her baby led her to venture down the path of self employment.

 Although Em had learnt floristry on the job aged 15 she knew she had to freshen up, research the mechanics behind designs she had not previously made, attend courses held by floral geniuses and find her own style.
 Only then would she feel comfortable putting her name and business out there.

 For her own wedding in December 2012 she made the decision to design all of the floral arrangements for the day & used the professional photos taken to then showcase her wedding flowers online.
 From sharing those images the bookings started to come in and since her own wedding she has successfully completed over 300 weddings.

 The business has been gradually built up bit by bit and with the help of the Princes Trust she accessed available funding and expanded her business.
 When her son Cody was born in August of 2015 Em & husband Chris realised they needed to upsize their family home and ended up finding the perfect home in Innerleithen.
 This move opened a new door for Stems.
 Em quickly realised Innerleithen was lacking in places to buy gifts and flowers and having never been able to miss a gap in the market she jumped at the chance to open her first shop.